Magnetized vortex in three-dimensional $\mathrm{f(R)}$ gravity: The topological vortex

 By adopting the equations of motion that describe the topological vortices [Eqs. \eqref{mov1}-\eqref{mov3}], we are ready to investigate the numerical solution of these vortices, taking into account the topological conditions expressed in \eqref{cond} along with

 Here, $\nu$ is the VEV.
-For our analysis, we adopt, for simplicity, $\lambda=\beta=\nu=n=1$.
+For our analysis, we adopt, for simplicity, $\lambda=\beta=\nu=n=1$ \footnote{Once $\nu$ describes the asymptotic value of the complex scalar field, i.e., $g(\infty) = \nu$, its modification only affects the value of $g(\infty)$, as announced in Eq. \eqref{CondTop00}.
+Meanwhile, the parameter $\lambda$ becomes the topological structures more (or less) localized.
+Similarly, the parameter $\beta$ modifies the asymptotic value of the gauge field, i.e., $a(\infty)$ [see Eq. \eqref{cond}].
+Thus, for convenience, when studying topological vortex configurations, it is common to assume these parameters to be unitary, i.e., $\nu=\lambda=\beta=1$, once they do not produce any physical repercussions.
+For further details, see Ref. \cite{FLima3}.}.
 Additionally, to examine the numerical solutions of the system of equations [\eqref{mov1}-\eqref{mov3}], we will use the numerical interpolation method, which allows us to estimate the solutions for the differential equations [Eqs. \eqref{mov1}-\eqref{mov3}].
 That will provide us with the solutions for the field variables $g(r)$ and $a(r)$ that satisfy the Eqs. [\eqref{mov1}-\eqref{mov3}].
 Generally speaking, we apply the numerical interpolation method and discretize the function's domain.
 For instance, by considering the differential equations [\eqref{mov1}-\eqref{mov3}] defined in the range of the radial variable $r$, this range is subdivided into discrete steps.
 Thus, we discretize the position of the system by dividing the position range into two hundred thousand discrete points.
 Therefore, the solutions of the equations are investigated within the range $[0, 200]$, using the discretization $r_1,\, r_2,\,\dots,\, r_{200000}$, where $r_1 = 0$ and $r_{200000}=200\,$\footnote{For further details on the numerical method, see Refs. \cite{Scarb,EBurden}.}.

 Using the numerical interpolation approach \cite{Scarb,EBurden}, let us investigate the numerical vortex solutions, i.e., the solutions for the field variables $g(r)$ and $a(r)$.
 We display the numerical solutions for the field variables $g(r)$ and $a(r)$, respectively, in Figs. \ref{fig1}(a) and \ref{fig1}(b).